 Several hybrid equity funds are present in the portfolio.
 There seems to be no other reason except past returns.
 Unknowingly, while this reduces risks, it also brings additional allocation to fixed income / bonds to the portfolio.

 Now, 43 schemes is large by any stretch of imagination.
 There are 15 flexi/multicap funds in the portfolio.
 Of course, many large caps too.
 Not to forget the overkill in mid and small caps.

 There is no thought process on what unique strategy any fund brings to the portfolio.
 That qualifies for over^(n) diversification or diworsification.

 I recall my favourite statement.

-The portfolio looks like an index fund at active management costs.
+The portfolio looks like a market index fund paying active management costs.

 Unstructured thinking and the costs

 Yes, that’s the reason any investor gets into the mess as above.
 One big downside of such an unstructured, bloated portfolio is that you may end up paying a lot more in transactions costs and taxes, thus further affecting your returns.

 Not to mention the sheer number of decisions that you need to take in such a portfolio can freeze you.
 Now, if you are lucky, it can still ride you, but isn’t that taking a lot of chances?